-Several degree and certificate options are available in the Business Administration program.
+Several options are available in the Business Administration program.
 Degree programs consist of 61-62 semester credit hours and take approximately two years to complete.
 Certificate programs consist of 37 semester credit hours and take approximately one year to one-and-a-half years to complete.
 Students interested in this program should contact the Business Studies Division to obtain additional information and formulate a personalized sequence of study.

-The following is the suggested sequence of courses for these degrees and certificates.
+The following is the suggested sequence of courses.
 Please note that courses that require prerequisites are denoted by a plus sign (+) and those in bold are part of the approved core curriculum.
 Courses with no prerequisite do not have to be taken in order, but the following general sequence should still be followed when possible.
 For example, ECON 2301 does not have to be taken before ECON 2302 since 2301 is not a prerequisite for 2302.
-Part-time students may require more than four semesters to complete their degree.
+Part-time students may require more than four semesters to complete course work.